NGaikwad99/CompTIASecPlus-Prep/All modules.md

 A misconfiguration vulnerbility occurs when there is a security issue in the device that allows the attacker to gain access to the device and control it.
 This may occur intentionally or unintentionally that is due to huamn error.
 For instance, an employee might have forgotten to update a system with a security patch.

 #### Mobile device
-* Side loading involves the installation of applications or transferring of files into a mobile device that are not from the official source.
+* **Side loading** involves the installation of applications or transferring of files into a mobile device that are not from the official source.
-* Jailbreaking occurs when an attacker conducts privilege escalation to gain adminitrator access and perform tasks such as installing applications that would otherwise be untrusted, changing settings or options or installing custom elements of the operating system.
+* **Jailbreaking** occurs when an attacker conducts privilege escalation to gain adminitrator access and perform tasks such as installing applications that would otherwise be untrusted, changing settings or options or installing custom elements of the operating system.

 #### Zero-day
 Zero-day attacks are associated with vulnerabilities that are unknown to the vendors and hence, cannot be patched in time.
 The term "Zero-day" is derived from the fact that developers do not have any time to patch the vulnerability after it is known as it has already been exploited by an attacker.

-### Given a scenario, analyze indicators of malicious activity
+### Indicators of malicious activity
 #### Malware attacks
+* **Ransomware**
-* Ransomware is software that takes over a device and demands ransom.
-For instance, crypto malware encrypts all the data on a system and demands a ransom for the decryption key.
-Other ransomware methods involve threatening to report the target to law enforcement due to pirated software that was injected into their device or to publicise sensitive information on their system.
-Rasomware is typically delivered through phishing campaigns but can also use direct attack mechanisms like remote desktop protocol that if compromised, allows the attacker to themselves install the ransomware on to the target system.
+    * Takes over a device and demands ransom.
+    * For instance, crypto malware encrypts all the data on a system and demands a ransom for the decryption key.
+    * Other ransomware methods involve threatening to report the target to law enforcement due to pirated software that was injected into their device or to publicise sensitive information on their system.
+Ransomware is typically delivered through phishing campaigns but can also use direct attack mechanisms like remote desktop protocol that if compromised, allows the attacker to themselves install the ransomware on to the target system.
 Indicators of compromise for ransomware include command and control traffic, use of legitimate tools in abnormal or suspicious ways, lateral movement processes, encryption of files, notices demading ransom and data exfiltration behaviors.
 Having a secure backup of all the data is an effective counter to ransomware attacks.
-* Trojan is a type of malware that disguises itself as legitimate software but actually is intended for malicious tasks running in the background.
+* **Trojan** is a type of malware that disguises itself as legitimate software but actually is intended for malicious tasks running in the background.
 Indicators of compromise for trojans include signatures, command and control and folders or files created on target devices.
 Remote access trojans (RATs) provide attackers with remote control to target systems.
 These might be challenging to detect.
-* Worm is a program that self-installs, replicates itself and spreads across a network of systems.
+* **Worm** is a program that self-installs, replicates itself and spreads across a network of systems.
 Stuxnet and Raspberry Robin are popular examples.
 Indicators of compromise include known malicious files, downloads of additional components from remote systems, command and control, malicious behaviors and hands-on-keyboard attacker activity.
 Firewalls, IPSs, network segmentation, patching and configuring services help prevent worm-based attacks.
 In the case of successful infection, tools such as EDR and antimalware help respond to the attacks.
-* Spyware is software that is used to keep an eye on the target's actions.
+* **Spyware** is software that is used to keep an eye on the target's actions.
 For instance, a uses one's laptop camera to stalk their actions and day-to-day activities for ilicit purposes.
 The use of spyware can be linked to various motivies such as credential stealing, identity theft and fraud and illicitly monitor a partner in a relationship.
 Antimalware tools and user awareness help prevent or mitigate these attacks.
 Indicators of compromise include remote-access and remote-control-related indicators, known software file fingerprints, malicious processes and injection attacks.
-* Bloatware refers to unnecassry and unwanted applications installed on a device.
+* **Bloatware** refers to unnecassry and unwanted applications installed on a device.
 While bloatware is typically not intentionally malicious, it adds an attack surface to otherwise secure devices as it may contain vulnerabilities.
 It should thus be removed to prevent potential issues.
-* Virus, in contrast to a worm, is a program that requires human intervention by copying to a USB or network share for example, to be installed and spread across a network.
+* **Virus**, in contrast to a worm, is a program that requires human intervention by copying to a USB or network share for example, to be installed and spread across a network.
 Viruses have two components: trigger and payload.
 Trigger refers to the conditions that cause the virus to execute and payload is the actions performed by the virus when triggered.
 Indicators of compromise for viruses are noted in threat feeds such as VirusTotal that are made public for reference.
 These threat feeds include information such as behaviors and analyses associated with known virusus.
-* Keyloggers are programs that keep track of a user's keyboard input to be analysed and used by an attacker.
+* **Keyloggers** are programs that keep track of a user's keyboard input to be analysed and used by an attacker.
 These tools can also capture user's mouse movements, touchscreen inputs, or credit card swipes.
 Many keyloggers are used to acquire user credentials or identity information that they can use to their advantage.
 Use of multifactor authentication can help mitigate the impact of a keylogger as passwords would not be enough to be able to log into your accounts.
 Indicators of compromise include file hashes and signatures, data exfiltration, process names and known reference URLs.
-* Logic bomb is a function or piece of code that executes as soon as a condition is met.
+* **Logic bomb** is a function or piece of code that executes as soon as a condition is met.
 Logic bombs are rare and difficult to detect as they are embedded in code and can be located by analysing the source code or logic in the application.
-* Rootkits are programs that provide attackers with remote system access.
+* **Rootkits** are programs that provide attackers with remote system access.
 These are challenging to detect and remove.
 Indicators of compromise used for detection include file hashes and signatures, command and control, behavior based identification and opening ports or reverse proxy tunnels.
 Once a system is infected with the rootkit, the best way to ensure removal is to rebuild the system or restore it from a reliable backup.

 #### Physical attacks
-* Brute force attacks involve barging into an organizations facility such as by breaking down a door or cutting off a lock.
+* **Brute force attacks** involve barging into an organizations facility such as by breaking down a door or cutting off a lock.
-* Radio frequency identification (RFID) cloning is commonly used to duplicate access cards and gain unauthorized access into an organization's premises.
+* **Radio frequency identification (RFID) cloning** is commonly used to duplicate access cards and gain unauthorized access into an organization's premises.
 These attacks can be challenging to detect as they involve the creation of a legitimate looking access card providing the attacker with the ability to remain unsuspected.
-* Environmental attacks include those wherein an attacker targets the heating or cooling system of an organization to cause overheating in a data center or intentionally activates the water sprinklers to cause harm to systems.
+* **Environmental attacks** include those wherein an attacker targets the heating or cooling system of an organization to cause overheating in a data center or intentionally activates the water sprinklers to cause harm to systems.

 #### Network attacks
-* Distributed denial of service (DDoS) attacks occur when attackers uses multiple compromised devices or systems to overwhelm a target with large amounts of traffic that causes the target to crash thereby affecting their availability to legitimate users.
+* **Distributed denial of service (DDoS) attacks** occur when attackers uses multiple compromised devices or systems to overwhelm a target with large amounts of traffic that causes the target to crash thereby affecting availability to legitimate users.
     * Amplified DDoS takes advantage of a small request resulting in a large response.
 In this attack, the attacker's systems send multiple requests to a server such as a DNS server causing amplified reponses for each request to be directed to the target system.
     * Reflected DDoS allows the attacker to spoof the victim's IP address thereby making the original source of the packets more challenging to detect and directing all traffic to the target system.
-* Domain name system (DNS) attacks
+* **Domain name system (DNS) attacks**
     * Domain hijacking occurs when an attacker gains access to the registration of a domain and can alter configurations in a way that gives them the ability to intercept communication or send/receive emails.
 This attack may be challenging to detect on the client-side but domain owners can leverage security tools to help prevent or identify such attacks.
     * DNS poisoning attacks involve corrupting the DNS cache system by adding a malicious DNS entry that directs the user to a fradulent site when they try to access a legitimate domain.
 This attack can also be carried out using on-path attacks wherein the attacker impersonates a DNS server replying to DNS requests sent by the target.
     * Domain Name System Security Extensions (DNSSEC) is a security feature that is used for authenticating messges sent by the DNS servers thereby preventing DNS poisoning attacks.
     * URL redirection is conducted altering the host file that is the file which is checked first when accessing a site via DNS.
 The attacker updates the file to associate a legitimate URL to a fradulent site that can be used to obtain credentials of the user or other malicious intents.
 * Wireless
-* On-path attacks also known as man-in-the-middle attacks occur when an attacker intercepts communication between two systems.
+* **On-path attacks** also known as man-in-the-middle attacks occur when an attacker intercepts communication between two systems.
 The attacker may do this to just eavesdrop on the communication or modify the data in transit.
     * SSL stripping attack occurs when the client sends an HTTP request to a site.
 The attacker intercepts this request and modifies the request to have all response traffic redirected to their system instead of sending it to the client.
     * HTTP strict transport security (HSTS) helps prevent SSL stripping attacks by enforcing only HTTPS connections using TLS.
 However, this feature only works after the client has visited the site at least once.
     * Browser plug-ins also protect against such attacks.
     * Browser-based on-path attacks formerly known as Man in the browser attack is conducted using a Trojan installed into the client browser that allows the attacker to gain access to the information sent and recevied by the browser.
-* Credential replay is simply resuing the user credentials to gain access to their account.
+* **Credential replay** is resuing the user credentials to gain access to their account.
 This attack can be conducted by resending authentication hashes.
 The use of session IDs and encryption help prevent such attacks.
-* Malicious code such as worms, viruses, trojans and ransomware can spread across a network to affect multiple systems until it is detected and removed.
+* **Malicious code** such as worms, viruses, trojans and ransomware can spread across a network to affect multiple systems until it is detected and removed.
 Indicators of compromise include signatures that IDS and IPS systems can detect.

 #### Application attacks
 * Injection